How to clean a Ninja coffee maker – expert steps to follow after a caffeine kick

 3. Cleanse the carafe and brew-through

-It's also worth noting that the glass carafe, brew-through lid, permanent filter, brew basket, water reservoir, water reservoir lid, frother whisk, and special Ninja scoop are all things you can clean in a dishwasher.
+It's also worth noting that the glass carafe, brew-through lid, permanent filter, brew basket, water reservoir, water reservoir lid, frother whisk, and special Ninja scoop are all things you can clean in a dishwasher

-Cleaning the water reservoir
+How to clean the water reservoir

 'Open the hinged hood on top of the brewer by pulling up on the left side.
 Once opened, slide the sliding lid out of the back of the brewer to remove it,' the experts say.
 They then recommend hand-washing the sliding lid with warm, soapy water before putting the sliding lid back into its tracks and closing the hinged hood.
-However, it's important to note that you can't put your sliding lid in the dishwasher.

 Can you clean a Ninja coffee maker with vinegar?

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.